Showing posts with label 2015. Show all posts

 Guest Speaker & Demonstration

-Southern Arizona Artists Guild (SAAG) (Fall 2015)
+Southern Arizona Artists Guild (SAAG) (Sep.
+2015)

 Invited to demonstrate and lecture!

 Sponsored by the Southern Arizona Artists Guild (SAAG), this event will be held in the Kiva building at the Junior League in Tucson, Arizona.
-It is open to the general public and members of the guild.
-Admission is at no charge.

 Painting can be lots of fun; however, working with color is highly complex, with many elements to consider.
 Have you even introduced a new color in your artwork only to discover that something else is suddenly out of whack?